Event ID 4769 explained: Kerberos service tickets and kerberoasting

 LogonProcessName: Kerberos.

-- Legacy applications (some old SQL Server connectors, some Java/JBoss apps) explicitly request RC4.
-These show up as steady, daytime 0x17 traffic from a small set of stable hosts.
+- Legacy applications (some old SQL Server connectors, certain Java/JBoss apps) explicitly request RC4.
+Steady, daytime 0x17 from a small set of stable hosts.
 Baseline and exclude.

-- Pre-AES domains during a Kerberos hardening transition will emit 0x17 broadly until
+- Pre-AES domains during a Kerberos hardening transition emit 0x17 broadly until

-- Account migration tools during cross-forest moves can request unusual ticket combinations.
+- Account migration tools during cross-forest moves can request unusual combinations.

 Where 4769 fits in a timeline